 - Sign Up: After signing up, you can access the Amazon SES sandbox – an environment specifically designed for developers to test and evaluate the service.

 - Verify Domains or Email Addresses: Before you can send email via Amazon SES, you need to verify that you own the domain or address from which you’ll be sending email.
 To start the verification process, visit the Amazon SES console.

-- Request Production Access: Once you are ready to use Amazon SES to send email, you request production access.
-This will allow you to move from the sandbox environment to the production environment and begin sending email to your customers.
-It only takes a few minutes to apply for production access, and you usually receive a response within 24 hours.
+- Apply to Increase Your Sending Limits: Once you are ready to use Amazon SES to send email, you can apply to raise your sending limits and move your account out of the sandbox environment.
+It only takes a few minutes to apply, and you usually receive a response within 24 hours.

 - Send Email: You can use either SMTP or the Amazon SES API to queue an email message for delivery.

 - Get Feedback: Amazon SES provides useful statistics about your sending activities.
 With a simple query or Amazon SES console visit, you can quickly obtain vital statistics such as volume sent, bounces and complaints.

 For more information about how to set up and use Amazon SES, see the Amazon SES Developer Guide.